BackboneFire: Firebase bindings for Backbone.js

 Check out an example in action - we updated the famous Todo example (that every Backbone developer is probably familiar with) to be completely server-less and real-time.
 All changes made by a client are automatically synchronized to all other clients, and the DOM is updated instantaneously, Trello-style!
 Go ahead - try opening the example in two different browsers and adding a few todo items.
 Note that this is an entirely server-less app, which is why we were able to host it on GitHub Pages.

-We’ve overridden the Collection object in Backbone so that it synchronizes directly with Firebase.
+We’ve overridden the Collection object in Backbone so that it synchronizes directly with your Firebase database.
 With a Firebase-powered Collection, all updates made on one client will automatically be synchronized with our servers and with all other clients.
 You don’t have to worry about local data or remote data, or how it will be synchronized.
 There’s just data, and it’s the same everywhere.

 Once you include the library, you’ll have access to a new collection object, called Backbone.Firebase.Collection: